 Applying to VCAT

-Any person may apply to VCAT for an order appointing a guardian/administrator for a person with a disability who is at least 18 years old, or to take effect when the person turns 18 (ss 19, 43 GA Act).
+Any person may apply to VCAT for an order appointing a guardian or administrator for a person with disability who is at least 18 years old, or to take effect when the person turns 18 (ss 19, 43 GA Act 1986).
+All applications should be made on the form provided by VCAT.
+The GA Act 2019 (s 24) sets out information to be included in the application.

-The applicant must send a copy to the person about whom they are applying (the proposed represented person), and to the person’s primary carer, their nearest relative, and the existing (or proposed) guardian or administrator.
+The applicant must send a copy to the person about whom they are applying (i.e. the proposed represented person) and to the person’s primary carer, their nearest relative, and to the existing (or proposed) guardian or administrator.
+The list of people in the GA Act 2019 (s 26) differs a little to that in the GA Act 1986.
+Section 27 (GA Act 2019) outlines what information must be contained in the notice.

 Once lodged, applications can only be withdrawn with VCAT’s consent.
 If the applicant wishes to cancel the application, they must set out reasons in writing, explaining why orders are no longer needed.

-The hearings are held at VCAT’s William Cooper Justice Centre (see “Contacts”).
+The GA Act 2019 (s 28) requires there to be a hearing within 30 days unless VCAT requires the parties to attend a compulsory conference or mediation.
+Hearings are generally held at VCAT’s William Cooper Justice Centre (see “Contacts”).
 However, the applicant can request that the hearing be held at a location near where the subject of the application lives.

 A party may be represented by a “professional advocate” at a hearing with VCAT’s consent.
 A professional advocate is a legal practitioner, articled clerk or law clerk, or someone who, in VCAT’s opinion, has had substantial experience as an advocate in proceedings of a similar nature.